Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Thin coronal jets from CBPs

-Among the events studied here, this CBP is captured from the greatest distance and with the shortest exposure time (see Table~\ref{tab:solo_observations}), which explains why the image quality appears slightly lower compared to the other cases.
+\paragraph{\textit{Case 11: 2021-09-14.}} Among the events studied here, this CBP is captured from the greatest distance and with the shortest exposure time (see Table~\ref{tab:solo_observations}), which explains why the image quality appears slightly lower than in the other cases.
 The CBP is present throughout the entire time series with a diameter of 6~Mm, approximately, and it is anchored in a region with a positive parasitic polarity, as seen in HMI.
 A very thin jet appears at 07:05:02~UT and remains discernible for almost 6 minutes.
-At the time of Fig.~\ref{fig:context}, the jet has an extension of $L_{\mathrm{jet}}=6.7$~Mm and a width of $w_{\mathrm{jet}}=591$~km.
-Due to the short duration of this observation, the reappearance of the spine, as seen in most other cases, could not be captured.
+At the time shown in Fig.~\ref{fig:context}, the jet has an extension of $L_{\mathrm{jet}}=6.7$~Mm and a width of $w_{\mathrm{jet}}=591$~km.
+Due to the short duration of this observation, the reappearance of the outer spine, as seen in most other cases, could not be captured.